 - Windows x86-64, MinGW GCC

 - Android arm32, NDK Clang

 - IncludeOS x86-32, Clang 3.8+

 Some (but not all) of the tier-2 platforms are tested by CI.
 Things should mostly work, and if problems are encountered, the Botan devs will probably be able to help.
 But they are not as well tested as tier-1.

 Of course many other modern OSes such as OpenBSD, NetBSD, AIX, Solaris or QNX are also probably fine (Botan has been tested on all of them successfully in the past), but none of the core developers run these OSes and may not be able to help so much in debugging problems.
 Patches to improve the build for these platforms are welcome.
 Note that as a policy Botan does not support any OS which is not supported by its original vendor; any such EOLed systems that are still running are unpatched and insecure.

 In theory any working C++11 compiler is fine but in practice, we only test with GCC, Clang, and Visual C++.
 There is support in the build system for several commercial C++ compilers (Intel, PGI, Sun Studio, Ekopath, etc) all of which worked with older (C++98) versions of both the code and the compilers, but it is not known if the latest versions of these compilers can compile the library properly.

 Branch Support Status¶

-Following table provides the support status for Botan branches.
+Following table provides the support status for Botan branches as of May 2018.
 Any branch not listed here (including 1.11) is no longer supported.
 Dates in the future are approximate.

 |Branch||First Release||End of Active Development||End of Life|